gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - When a Java library is compiled, provide a classpath that contains the API of its required libraries.
 - API of a Java library is its Jar binary only.
 - Error cases:
     - Java library does not have exactly one Jar binary.
+For example, for a library with multiple target platforms.
+        - Error message should include details of which binaries are available.

 Out of scope: